mantidproject/mantid/docs/source/algorithms/DirectILLCollectData-v1.rst

 Flat background subtraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A flat time-independent background for subtraction can be given by *FlatBkgWorkspace*.
 If this input property is not specified, flat background will be calculated from the detector spectra by :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>` using the :literal:`Moving Average` mode.
 The *FlatBkgAveragingWindow* property is passed directly to :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>` as *AveragingWindowWidth*.
+Should the available statistics be found insufficient, there is an option to improve it by reducing granularity of the detector by defining :literal:`GroupDetHorizontallyBy` and :literal:`GroupDetVerticallyBy`.
+The former allows averaging of pixels horizontally in an instrument, i.e. between neighbouring tubes, while the latter steers averaging pixels inside a common tube.

 Before subtraction, the background workspace is multiplied by *FlatBkgScaling*.